fivestreet/remax-connector/README.md

   2. How are we planning on handling if fivestreet is down?
   3. What if another system is down?
   4. Is it fair to say, all leads come from a listing?
-  5. Remove Other custome fields, since they are not defined.
+  5. Remove Other custom fields, since they are not defined.